zombie-einstein/zombie-einstein.github.io/_posts/2022-12-29-probabilistic_ca_2.md

 states.
 The update rules then map probability distributions to probability distributions and the update rules themselves can be probabilistic.

-## Improvements
+## Project Improvements

-There have been two main updates to this project:
+There have been two main updates:

-### Log Probability Distributions
+### Log Probability Distributionsa

-As noted in the previous post, due to the recursive nature of the CA, using state probabilities directly often, results in numerical underflow as probabilities decay to small values.
+As noted in the previous post, due to the recursive nature of the CA, using state probabilities directly often results in numerical underflow as probabilities decay to small values.
 This can be avoided using log probabilities and techniques like the
 "[log-sum-exp trick](https://gregorygundersen.com/blog/2020/02/09/log-sum-exp/)".